byrneliam2/PyVUW/README.md

 # pyvuw
 A basic organiser for university coursework.
-Manually record courses, the tasks associated with them and their due dates.
-Made as a tool for myself to use and also as a Python practice playground.
+Can record courses and the tasks associated with them.
+Made as a personal tool to use at Victoria University of Wellington.